 If you’re making the effort to go green in salon, think about what you can do outside of the salon too.
 How do you and your colleagues get to work?
 Why not think about car-pooling or introducing a cycle-to-work scheme to encourage eco-friendly commute options?

-There are loads more steps you can take, but these are just a few things you can do instantly that really will contribute towards a greener planet and maybe even save you some money.
+There are loads more steps you can take, but these are just a few things you can do instantly that really will contribute towards a greener planet, and may even save you some money.
 If you’ve got some top eco-friendly tips, share them with your fellow salon owners in the comments below.